syncfusion-content/blazor-docs/blazor/diagram/layout/flowchart-layout.md

 >**Note:** If both branch directions are same, **Yes** branch will be prioritized.

-You can download a complete working sample from `GitHub`.
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Layout/FlowchartLayout/FlowchartLayoutSettings).

 ### Custom Yes and No branch values

 The decision symbol will produce the two branches as output, which will be **Yes** branch and **No** branch.
-If the output branch connector text value matches the values in the `YesBranchValues` property of `FlowchartLayoutSettings` class, it will be considered as **Yes** branch and similarly if connector text value matches the values in the `NoBranchValues` property, it will be considered as **No** branch.
-By default, the `YesBranchValues` property will contain **Yes** and **True** string values and the `NoBranchValues` property will contain **No** and **False** string values.
+If the output branch connector text value matches the values in the [YesBranchValues](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html#Syncfusion_Blazor_Diagram_FlowchartLayoutSettings_YesBranchValues) property of [FlowchartLayoutSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html) class, it will be considered as **Yes** branch and similarly if connector text value matches the values in the [NoBranchValues](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html#Syncfusion_Blazor_Diagram_FlowchartLayoutSettings_NoBranchValues) property, it will be considered as **No** branch.
+By default, the [YesBranchValues](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html#Syncfusion_Blazor_Diagram_FlowchartLayoutSettings_YesBranchValues) property will contain **Yes** and **True** string values and the [NoBranchValues](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html#Syncfusion_Blazor_Diagram_FlowchartLayoutSettings_NoBranchValues) property will contain **No** and **False** string values.

 Any text value can be given as a connector text to describe the flow.
-Also, any string value can be given in the `YesBranchValues` and `NoBranchValues`.
-To decide the flow based on if or else, that connector text should match the values in the `YesBranchValues` and `NoBranchValues`.
+Also, any string value can be given in the [YesBranchValues](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html#Syncfusion_Blazor_Diagram_FlowchartLayoutSettings_YesBranchValues) and [NoBranchValues](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html#Syncfusion_Blazor_Diagram_FlowchartLayoutSettings_NoBranchValues).
+To decide the flow based on if or else, that connector text should match the values in the [YesBranchValues](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html#Syncfusion_Blazor_Diagram_FlowchartLayoutSettings_YesBranchValues) and [NoBranchValues](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FlowchartLayoutSettings.html#Syncfusion_Blazor_Diagram_FlowchartLayoutSettings_NoBranchValues).

 ```csharp
 @using Syncfusion.Blazor.Diagram